Dutch Oven Mexican Chicken

-Dutch Oven Chicken Carnitas are an easy and convenient way to make a large batch of seasoned Mexican shredded chicken for your weekly meal prep!
+Dutch Oven Mexican Chicken is an easy and convenient way to make a large batch of seasoned Mexican shredded chicken for your weekly meal prep!

 Tender chicken, braised in a deliciously seasoned liquid on low heat, with just the right amount of flavor and heat!
 Use the savory chicken for all types of Mexican or Tex-Mex cuisine!